LukeShortCloud/rootpages/src/ansible.rst

 Loops
 ^^^^^

 Loops can be used to iterate through lists and/or dictionaries.
-The most commonly used loop is "``with_items``.
-All loops from Ansible <= 2.4 have been replaced by the "``loop``" keyword in Ansible 2.5.
+The most commonly used loop is ``with_items``.
+All loops from Ansible <= 2.4 have been replaced by the ``loop`` keyword in Ansible 2.5.
 The older loops are currently planned to be removed in the Ansible 2.9 release.
 Users will now have to use Jinja filters to sort through their variables.
 The logic and code all loops are located in the directory ``lib/ansible/plugins/lookup/``.
-Alternatively, all modules in Ansible >= 2.6 support passing a list variable as an argument value.
+Package modules in Ansible >= 2.7 support passing a list variable as an argument value.

 Ansible >= 2.5 loops: